mohsafaei/mohsafaei.github.io/_teaching/3_teaching.md

 ---

+**Research is more than just collecting data—it's about discovering insights and sharing them with others.**

-**Research Methodology** is a foundational course designed to equip students with essential tools and techniques for conducting scientific investigations effectively.
-This course empowers you to explore questions systematically, analyze data critically, and present your findings professionally.
+So, it is not only about conducting a study; it's about solving a problem.
+Many things are involved in solving a problem, and you need essential tools and techniques to conduct an in-depth scientific investigation.
+These tools empower you to explore questions systematically, analyze data critically, and present your findings impactfully.

+All these skills are taught and reviewed in the **Research Methodology** course.
+Research Methodology is a foundational course that provides you with these skills — and I believe these skills are what distinguishes someone with an academic background from others.

 ---